-In 2022, the U.S. Department of Education (Department) is continuing to use both results and compliance data in making our determination for each State under section 616(d) of the Individuals with Disabilities Education Act (IDEA).
-We considered the totality of the information we have about a State, including information related to the participation of children with disabilities (CWD) on regular Statewide assessments; the participation and performance of CWD on the most recently-administered (school year (SY) 2018-2019) National Assessment of Educational Progress (NAEP); exiting data on CWD who dropped out and CWD who graduated with a regular high school diploma;1 the State's Federal fiscal year (FFY) 2020 State Performance Plan/Annual Performance Report (SPP/APR); information from monitoring and other public information, such as Department-imposed Specific Conditions on the State's grant award under Part B; the impact of COVID-19 on the State's ability to collect and report valid and reliable data; and other issues related to State compliance with the IDEA.
+In 2023, the U.S. Department of Education (Department) is continuing to use both results and compliance data in making our determination for each State under Section 616(d) of the Individuals with Disabilities Education Act (IDEA).
+We considered the totality of the information we have about a State, including information related to the participation of children with disabilities (CWD) on regular Statewide assessments; the participation and performance of CWD on the most recently administered (2022) National Assessment of Educational Progress (NAEP); exiting data on CWD who dropped out and CWD who graduated with a regular high school diploma; the State's Federal fiscal year (FFY) 2021 State Performance Plan/Annual Performance Report (SPP/APR); information from monitoring and other public information, such as Specific Conditions on the State's grant award under IDEA Part B; and other issues related to State compliance with the IDEA.
 Below is a detailed description of how the Office of Special Education Programs (OSEP) evaluated States' data using the Results Driven Accountability (RDA) Matrix.